 Add your logo, choose a background image, and change the fonts and colors of your course site’s branding in the “Site” area of the Teachable admin panel.

-You can also choose from a variety of stock images that Teachable has provided, or you can upload your own image.
+You can also choose from a variety of stock images that Teachable has provided or upload your own.
 Even with these simple tools, you can still make a good-looking website.